ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 }
 ```

-- Updated to log a compilation error when there is an extra comma inside a mapping match pattern
+- Fixed a bug that resulted in a compilation error not being logged for an extra comma in a mapping match pattern

 ```ballerina
 type MyRecord record {